open-horizon/anax/docs/agent_container_manual_deploy.md

 ## Manual instructions

-Use these instructions to start the agent in a container, which provides more control over details than that allowed by the horizon-container script.
-For a simplified process to getting an agent running see the [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink}.
+Finally, use these instructions to start the agent in a container, which provides more control over details than that allowed by the horizon-container script or agent-install.sh script.

 ### Prerequisites
 {: #container-prereqs}